theREDspace/wdio-roku-service/README.md

 }],
 ```
 * Import the `RokuWorkerService` and include it in the `services` of your config.
 No parameters are required.
+* It's recommended to increase the `waitforInterval` and `waitforTimeout`, as each interval involves downloading the xml from the Roku.

 ### .env
 See the .env.example file.
 Copy it and rename it to .env within your project.
 You will probably want to put it in your .gitignore as well.